leandroebner/RWU/docs/qemu.md

 After downloading, open and install QEMU in the default path (```C:\Program Files\qemu```).
 Also, leave all checkboxes checked when prompted in the additional package list while running the installer.

+### Add environmental variable to Windows

+Add the path ```C:\Program Files\qemu``` to your system's path variable.
+I recommend adding it to your system variables instead of just user path variables.
+Tutorials on how you can do that are widely available in the internet.
+You can check if everything was successful to this point in time by opening a terminal and executing the command ```qemu-system-arm --version```.
+It should return something similar than of the time of writing, which is ```QEMU emulator version 9.1.0 (v9.1.0-12064-gc658eebf44)```